henhouseai/henhouse/context/patterns.md

 - Always check both gateway and connection: `if not gateway or not gateway.conn:`
 - Use warn() for simple messages to the user.
 - Use report_error("action", message) for business logic errors inside methods decorated with @register_action or @register_command
-- Use gateway.backend_error() for business logic errors inside methods decorated with @register_parser or @register_http
+- Use report_error("backend", message) for business logic errors inside methods decorated with @register_parser
-- Use if not is_error(): to protect any blocks of code from running if any previous error state has been logged
+- Use `if not is_error():` to protect any blocks of code from running if any previous error state has been logged
 - Use trace_out() before returning False for proper cleanup
 - The report_error() system is what triggers the code protection feature and should only be used when legitimate errors occur
 - The global warn() system is what puts user friendly messages into the top of output stream.
 - The boolean bubble-up system is what generates a list of errors at every level back up to the gateway, not just a single error message.
 - Database operations use `gateway.conn.read()`, `gateway.conn.create()`, `gateway.conn.update()`, `gateway.conn.delete()`

+**See also**: `hh/deploy/maint/maintenance_jobs_status.py` for examples of all these patterns

 ## Medium Complexity Patterns